-3.8 Financing Gap
+3.9 Financing Gap

-HDLP Funds are limited to 10% or less of the project's financing sources.
+RDA Funds are limited to 10% or less of the project's financing sources.
 Projects shall demonstrate RDA funding is necessary for the project to succeed and that the request is reasonable.
 Applicants must maximize private market funding sources and obtain commercial loans sized with the highest loan-to-value and lowest debt service to minimize the HDLP request.

-3.9 Policies and Master Plans
+3.10 Policies and Master Plans

-Projects shall align with the Housing Plan, Project Area Plans, Master Plans, and other applicable adopted plans and policies.
+Projects shall align with the City's Housing Plan, Project Area Plans, City's Master Plans, and other applicable adopted plans and policies.